 At Sobrato, we offer a variety of educational opportunities for all students.

 Advanced Placement (AP) courses are based on college curricula and require college level work.
 Students taking an Advanced Placement course are expected to take the Advanced Placement Exam in May.
 It is our expectation that all students that take an AP class will take the exam.
 If the cost of the exam is a financial hardship, please see one of the assistant principals for assistance.
-Because of the extra work involved in Advanced Placement classes, students who achieve a “C” or better and take the related College Board Exam will receive an additional grade point towards the grade point average.
+Because of the extra work involved in Advanced Placement classes, students who achieve a “C” or better will receive an additional grade point towards the grade point average.
 The Advanced Placement course will be noted on the student’s transcript.

 |AP English Language||AP US History|

 Contact our AP Coordinator, Theresa Sage firstname.lastname@example.org for information about AP exam registration.

 Honor classes are acknowledged by the University of California as being an advanced high school course and, therefore, students also receive an additional grade point if they earn a “C” or better grade.

 Spanish III Honors French III Honors

 CTE courses offer our students the opportunity to earn career skills and experience.
 CTE classes include agriculture pathway as well as an arts and media pathway.